ryamel/starwars-api/README.md

 StarWars API

-- npm start inside the directory to run
+- npm start inside the main directory to run